IonCaza/resume/README.md

 ## To Do

+* Calculate exact print Width to make printing even more accurate
 * Add schema.org to Contact component
 * Add About Me page as index and move Experience
 * Create tracking viewer NavBar on Experience